mmkerai/Markov-Chains/README.md

 Usage:

-Markov mc = new Markov(String text); 	// where text is a string full of words separated by spaces.
+Markov mc = new Markov(String text);

+// Where text is a string full of words separated by spaces.
-										// can include sentences and punctuation.
+// You can include sentences and punctuation.
 // To generate a sentence:

-String sentence = mc.genMarkov(int words); // where words is the number of words to generate
+String sentence = mc.genMarkov(int words);
+// where words is the number of words to generate

 Feedback to admin@thecodecentre.co.uk